Thushar-Sreenivas/create-react-boilerplate/README.md

 Once done you will have `/` pointing to the `Home Page` and `/about` pointing to the `About Page`.

 ### Manage Document Head
 We will use [`react-helment-async`](https://www.npmjs.com/package/react-helmet-async) to manage document head.
-`react-helment` is used manage all of your changes to the document head like `title`, `metadata`, etc. But then why `react-helment-async` intead of `react-helmet`.
+Ther is npm package `react-helment` which is used manage changes to the document head like `title`, `metadata`, etc. But then why `react-helment-async` instead of `react-helmet`?
-> react-helmet relies on react-side-effect, which is not thread-safe.
+> The `react-helmet` relies on `react-side-effect`, which is not **thread-safe**.
 If you are doing anything asynchronous on the server, you need Helmet to encapsulate data on a per-request basis, this package does just that.

 Install
 ```bash
 yarn add react-helmet-async
 ```

 Now to change `title` in relation with the page loaded, the `App.tsx` will be
 ```javascript